How to help your child stand out

 It’s personality that differentiates one person from another.
 Positive, proactive, committed, resilient individuals make good students and great employees – they’re quick to learn, quick to forgive and pleasant to be around.
 And that makes them attractive.

-Preparation is key; nothing beats preparation in improving confidence.
-Here are our top five ways to help your children prepare for their future, while they’re at home.
+Preparation is key: nothing beats preparation in improving confidence.
+Here are our top five ways to help your teen prepare for their future, while they’re at home.

 1. Listen to Ted talks

 An absolute blessing if your child has a short attention span.
 Most Ted Talks are around 15 minutes long, covering diverse subject ranges from science to business to global issues and feature some of the most eloquent, thought-leaders of our times.
 It’s a great place for your child to develop their interests without a huge time commitment.

 Not every teenager loves to read, so Podcasts are a fabulous way to discover interesting themes and topics.
 The length of podcasts vary significantly from 15-20 minutes to feature length episodes; some are very long and split into series, others are broadcast regularly as complete episodes but an overarching theme linking them all together.
 Podcasts are a relatively new media and very popular with teenagers.